 1. The First Years GumDrop Newborn – Best Pacifier for Newborns

 With a cut-out design that prevents the pacifier from blocking your baby’s nose, the First Years GumDrop allow babies to breathe easily when they’re using pacifiers.
-These features help parents feel more comfortable giving them to their newborn baby.
+That is to say, these features help parents feel more comfortable giving them to their newborn baby.

 - Gives baby room to breathe